Super-Protocol/docs/docs/marketplace/account/web3.md

     + Requires creating and setting up a Storj account.
     + Gives sole control over the uploaded content and storage account.

-Read how to [Set up storage](/marketplace/guides/log-in#step-5-set-up-storage) for detailed instructions.
+Read how to [Set up storage](/marketplace/guides/log-in#step-5-set-up-storage) for step-by-step instructions.